Moonraker (film): Plot

-A Drax Industries Moonraker Space Shuttle on loan to the United Kingdom is hijacked in midair while on a Shuttle Carrier Aircraft.
+A Drax Industries Moonraker Space Shuttle orbiter on loan to the United Kingdom is hijacked in midair while on a Shuttle Carrier Aircraft.
 The carrier is destroyed but no wreckage of the shuttle is found.
 M, head of MI6, assigns James Bond, Agent 007, to investigate.
-En route to England, Bond is attacked and pushed out of an aeroplane by the mercenary assassin Jaws.
+En route to England, Bond is attacked and thrown out of a plane by assassin Jaws.
 He survives by stealing a parachute from the pilot, while Jaws lands on a trapeze net within a circus tent.
 At the Drax Industries spaceplane-manufacturing complex in California, Bond meets the owner of the company, Hugo Drax, and his henchman Chang.
 Bond also meets Dr. Holly Goodhead, an astronaut, and survives an assassination attempt while inside a centrifuge chamber.
 Drax's personal pilot, Corinne Dufour, helps Bond find blueprints for a glass vial made in Venice; Drax discovers her involvement and has her killed by his pet dogs.

-In Venice, Bond encounters Goodhead and observes her snooping around a door near the glass factory, then is chased through the canals by Drax's henchmen.
-He returns to the factory at night to investigate and discovers a secret biological laboratory, and learns that the glass vials are to hold a nerve gas deadly to humans, but harmless to plants and animals.
-Chang attacks Bond, but Bond hurls him through the stained glass clockface of the Saint Mark's clocktower, killing him; during the fight, Bond finds evidence that Drax is moving his operation to Rio de Janeiro.
-Rejoining Goodhead, he deduces that she is a CIA agent spying on Drax.
-Bond has saved one of the vials he found earlier, as the only evidence of the now-empty laboratory; he gives it to M for analysis, who permits him to go to Rio de Janeiro under the pretense of being on leave.
+In Venice, Bond encounters Goodhead and observes her sneaking around a door near the glass factory and is then chased through the canals by Drax's henchmen.
+He returns to the factory at night to investigate and discovers a secret biological laboratory and learns that the glass vials are to hold a nerve gas deadly to humans, but harmless to plants and animals.
+Chang attacks Bond, but Bond throws him through the stained glass clockface of the Saint Mark's clocktower, killing him; during the fight, Bond finds evidence that Drax is moving his operation to Rio de Janeiro.
+Rejoining Goodhead he sleeps with her having revealed that he has deduced that she is a CIA agent spying on Drax.
+Bond has saved one of the vials he found earlier, as the only evidence of the now missing laboratory; he gives it to M for analysis, who permits him to go to Rio de Janeiro under the pretense of being on leave.